UNIST: Unpaired Neural Implicit Shape Translation Network: Experiments and results

 \subsection{Translation on 2D shapes}

 For 2D shape translation, we compare UNIST to several unpaired cross-domain image-to-image translation networks: LOGAN \cite{yin2019logan}, CycleGAN \cite{zhu2017unpaired} and GANHopper \cite{lira2020ganhopper} on four datasets: $Solid$ $\leftrightarrow$ $Dotted$, $A$ $\leftrightarrow$ $H$, $G$ $\leftrightarrow$ $R$, and $M$ $\leftrightarrow$ $N$.
 Note that LOGAN uses point cloud representation for translation, hence, we fill the convex hull of the point clouds and convert to images for fair comparison.
-More details can be found in the supplementary material.

 Figure \ref{fig:2d_pos_logan_cyclegan_ganhopper} shows the qualitative comparison of translation results.
-We observe that CycleGAN and GANHopper are less capable of learning both content-preserving style transfer ($Solid$ $\leftrightarrow$ $Dotted$) and style-preserving content transfer ($A$ $\leftrightarrow$ $H$, $G$ $\leftrightarrow$ $R$ and $M$ $\leftrightarrow$ $N$) while LOGAN manages to preserve and transfer features according to the domain pairs, it sometimes produces scattered point clouds, resulting in less clean and compact shapes.
+We observe that CycleGAN and GANHopper are less capable of learning both content-preserving style transfer ($Solid$ $\leftrightarrow$ $Dotted$) and style-preserving content transfer ($A$ $\leftrightarrow$ $H$, $G$ $\leftrightarrow$ $R$ and $M$ $\leftrightarrow$ $N$) while LOGAN manages to preserve and transfer features, it sometimes produces scattered point clouds, resulting in less compact shapes.
 Our proposed UNIST, on the other hand, is capable of producing shapes with significantly better visual quality, as it can reproduce small scale stylistic features as well as preserve topological features such as the dots in the dotted fonts. }

 \rz{ \para{Quantitative comparison.} We need ground-truth (GT) for a quantitative study.
 For $A$ $\leftrightarrow$ $H$, $G$ $\leftrightarrow$ $R$, and $M$ $\leftrightarrow$ $N$, a natural GT target would be letters from the same font family.
 Measured against that GT, using Mean Squared Error (MSE) and Intersection over Union (IoU), we show quantitative comparisons between various unpaired translation networks in Table \ref{tab:quantitative_with_correspondence}.
 As we can see, UNIST with regular encoding beats all competitors, including LOGAN, owing to the use of neural implicit shapes.
 On the other hand, the use of position-aware encoding underperforms against LOGAN, but still improves over other baselines.